ImageMagick v6 Examples --

 C:\where\to\save\output.gif

-I have written a basic Linux shell -> DOS batch file converter by the use of SED (Streaming EDitor).
-SED is a common UNIX / Linux text file manipulation program which is also available for Window at http://sed.sourceforge.net.
+I have written a basic Linux shell to DOS batch file converter by the use of SED (Streaming EDitor).
+SED is a common UNIX / Linux text file manipulation program which is also available for Windows at http://sed.sourceforge.net/.
 Like IM is a command-driven image manipulator, SED is a command-driven editor.
-The SED script 'cim.txt' that performs the needed manipulations looks like this (when stripped of any comments):

 s/'/\"/g